-Linda S. Sanford leads the strategy for IBM’s internal transformation to the premier globally integrated enterprise.
-In this role, she is responsible for working across IBM to transform core business processes, create an IT infrastructure to support and integrate processes globally, and help create a culture that fosters innovation.
+Linda Sanford retired on Dec.
+31, 2014, from her position at IBM where she led the strategy for internal transformation to the premier globally integrated enterprise.
+In this role, she was responsible for working across IBM to transform core business processes, created an IT infrastructure to support and integrate processes globally, and helped to create a culture that fosters innovation.

 Previously Sanford was senior vice president and group executive, IBM Storage Systems Group, where she helped take IBM from fifth place in storage market share to second in two years.
 Prior to assuming that position, she headed IBM Global Industries, the organization that manages relationships with IBM's largest customers worldwide and is responsible for generating almost 70 percent of IBM's revenue.

-Before that, Sanford was General Manager of IBM's S/390 Division, which develops, manufactures and markets large-enterprise systems.
+Before that, Sanford was general manager of the S/390 Division at IBM, which develops, manufactures and markets large-enterprise systems.
 During the early 1990s, she guided the S/390 Division through one of the most comprehensive product transformations the computer industry has ever seen, reinventing S/390 as an open, enterprise-level server.

 A graduate of St. John's University, Sanford earned an M.S. in operations research from Rensselaer Polytechnic Institute and was awarded an honorary doctorate in commercial science from St. John’s.